wkumari/draft-vandergaast-edns-client-subnet/README.md

    Several other implementations, however, do not support being able to mix positive and negative answers, and thus interoperability is a problem.
+It is recommended that no specific behaviour regarding negative answers be relied upon.

-   This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative answers.
+   This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative

+Contavalli, et al.        Expires June 17, 2016                [Page 14]

+Internet-Draft        Client Subnet in DNS Queries         December 2015

+   answers.
 There are implications for cache data structures that developers should consider when writing new ECS code.

-Contavalli, et al.        Expires June 16, 2016                [Page 14]

-Internet-Draft        Client Subnet in DNS Queries         December 2015

 7.5.
 Transitivity